jborden23/PharoStarterScripts/README.md

 [https://pharo.org/download].

 ## Scripts and Their Uses:
-* makeImage.sh: Copy the default image and changes files to a specific name, or start an image with the UI.
+* makeImage.sh: Copy the default image and changes files - This can be replaced with `./pharo Pharo.image save NewName`
 ## How to Use
 You can get the code with:
 ```